harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 1. Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repo, edit the [function-definition.json](https://github.com/harness-community/harnesscd-example-apps/blob/master/aws-lambda/function-definition.json) file in your fork and **add the ARN for your role having full AWS Lambda access** in which you want to deploy the serverless application.

-2. Use the following CLI command to create **Services** in your Harness Project.
+2. Use the following CLI command to create a **Service** in your Harness Project.

     ```
     harness service -file "/aws-lambda/harnesscd-pipeline/service.yml" apply